 - These few cutoffs show increased risks for CVD, hypertension, type II diabetes, and dyslipidemia in people that have a BMI between 25 and 34.9 kg/m2: Men: >40 inches (>102 cm) Women: >35 inches (>88 cm)

 Controlling Cardiovascular Risk Factors

-Trainers who are working with overweight clients should put emphasis on cardiovascular risk factors, just like their do weight loss.
+Trainers who are working with overweight clients should emphasize cardiovascular risk factors, just like they do weight loss.

 All of the other risk factors are just as important as the weight factor.